open-education-hub/ccas/CCAS_pandoc.md

 for $x$.

-First, get the 3 out of the way.
+First, get the $3$ out of the way.

 $$10e^{1/3x} = 21$$

-Then the 10.
+Then the $10$.

 $$e^{1/3x} = 2.1$$

 Next, we can take the natural log of 2.1.
-Since $ln$ is an inverse function of $e$ this would result in
+Since $\ln$ is an inverse function of $e$ this would result in

 $$\frac{1}{3}x = \ln(2.1)$$